twitchtv/acm-mmsys-2020-grand-challenge/README.md

    - Dash.js should be running
 - Once each is running, navigate to http://localhost:3000/samples/low-latency/index.html to see the stream play out

 To verify everything is working correctly, check that playback of Big Buck Bunny is functioning at the above link.
-The player should be able to stream smoothly configured down to 0.5s of latency.
+The player should be able to stream smoothly configured down to 0.5s of latency

+### To perform a test run:
+- Execute the following command: `node run.js`
+This will kick off an automated test, during which network conditions will be emulated.
+At the end of the run the statistics will be logged.
+We'll be adding new test runs throughout the challenge.

 ## Help!
 Things aren't working
 Below is a compilation of common issues & how to fix them.
 If you don't see your problem here, please file an issue and we'll do our best to help.